0xJem/railway-ponder-template/README.md

   - Applies the `--schema` parameter to enable zero-downtime deployments
   - Exposes GraphQL at the `/graphql` endpoint
   - Exposes the Ponder SQL API at the `/sql/` endpoint
+  - Sample indexing of the Chainlink ETH-USD price feed

 ## Next Steps